pcyin/pytorch_basic_nmt/README.md

 ### Environment

-The (pseudo-) template code is written in Python 3.6 using some supporting third-party libraries.
+The code is written in Python 3.6 using some supporting third-party libraries.
 We provided a conda environment to install Python 3.6 with required libraries.
 Simply run

 ```bash
 conda env create -f environment.yml